In Short

 It means that time is not just a word but a crucial duty in the contract.

 If a party fails to meet these time-based duties, the other party may end the contract and sometimes claim money for breaking it.
-Even slight delays, like a few minutes, can give a reason for the other party to end or cancel the whole contract.
+Even slight delays, such as a few minutes, can provide a reason for the other party to terminate or cancel the entire contract.

 The phrase “time is of the essence” is very flexible and can refer to many things in a contract, such as: